wpilibsuite/frc-docs/source/docs/software/sensors/encoders-software.rst

 PID Control
 ~~~~~~~~~~~

 Encoders are particularly useful as inputs to PID controllers (the heading stabilization example above is a simple P loop).
-For more information on PID control, see :ref:`PID Control <pid-control>`.
+For more information on PID control, see ref:`docs/software/advanced-programming/common-control-algorithms:Common Control Algorithms`.

 .. _homing-an-encodered-mechanism: